The Pohozaev identity for mixed local-nonlocal operator: Introduction and Results

 Though there are several well known applications of Pohozaev identity, we restrict our attention to some applications of more obvious interest and are not covered by \cite{RS15}.
 The first one is a unique continuation property which can be traced backed to \cite{Poh70,Uh76} in context of elliptic operators and can also be found in \cite{RS15a} for the fractional Laplacian operator. \begin{cor} Let $\Omega$ be a bounded $C^2$ domain and $\phi\in C^2(\Omega)\cap C(\Rn)$ solve

 for some $\lambda\in \R$.
 Then

 \end{cor}

 Next one is an application of Theorem~\ref{T-09}.
-For $p$-Laplacian operators similar result an be found in \cite{BM03}. \begin{cor} Let $\Omega$ be a bounded, star-shaped $C^2$ domain and $n\geq 3$.
+For $p$-Laplacian operators similar result can be found in \cite{BM03}. \begin{cor} Let $\Omega$ be a bounded, star-shaped $C^2$ domain and $n\geq 3$.
 Let $u, v\in C^2(\Omega)\cap C(\Rn)$ solve the following system of equations.

 where $\alpha, \beta, p, q>1$ and $\lambda_1, \lambda_2, \delta\in\R$.
 Assume that, for $2^*=\frac{2n}{n-2}$,

 If the last two inequalities in \eqref{ET1.2A} are strict, then $u\equiv 0\equiv v$ in $\Rn$.
 Furthermore, under \eqref{ET1.2A}, neither of $u, v$ can be positive in $\Omega$. \end{cor}